sixcodes/tap-unity/README.md

 This tap:

-- Pulls raw data from unity api
+- Pulls raw data from Unity Acquisitions Report api
-- Outputs the schema for each resource
+- Outputs the schema
 - Incrementally pulls data based on the input state

 ---